ThreeSixtyGiving/state-of-the-data/README.md

  1. Each file (Frequency, Schema, Data and Metadata) gets a date - this is the date from the datagetter tarball.
  2. 360Giving allows [more than one occurrence](http://www.threesixtygiving.org/standard/reference/#toc-one-to-many-relationships) for some fields per grant.
 For example, if a grant has 3 classifications, the publisher can provide each classification as a separate column or provide a new sheet with each classification as a new row.
 For one-to-many relationships, the script will count all values as a single column.
 This means a publisher could publish more classifications than grants.
+ 3. The default schema is the current master version http://standard.threesixtygiving.org/en/latest/_static/360-giving-schema.json, but a local or other url can be passed to the `--schema` argument.

 ## Things to do